UNOsan118/Future-Engineers-2023/schemes/power_and_sense/README.md

 Power and sense management
 ====

-This directory contains mobility management corresponding to reference in the discussion sections 1.
+This directory primarily contains the Mobility Management content referenced in Discussion Section 1.

 # System Configuration Chart